lindbrook/cholera/README.md

 [Time
 Series](https://github.com/lindbrook/cholera/blob/master/docs/vignettes/time.series.md)
-discusses functions and data related to fatalities time series data and the question of the effect of the removal of the handle from the Broad Street pump.
+discusses functions and data related to the aggregate time series fatalities data and the questions surrounding the effect of the removal of the handle from the Broad Street pump.

 ### lab notes

-The lab notes, which are only available online, go into greater detail about issues and topics discussed in the vignettes:
+The lab notes, which are only available online, go into detail about certain issues and topics discussed in the vignettes:

-[note on duplicate and missing cases](https://github.com/lindbrook/cholera/blob/master/docs/notes/duplicate.missing.cases.notes.md) documents the specifics of how I “fixed” two apparent coding errors and three misplaced case in Dodson and Tobler’s data.
+[note on duplicate and missing cases](https://github.com/lindbrook/cholera/blob/master/docs/notes/duplicate.missing.cases.notes.md) documents the specifics of how I fixed the two apparent coding errors and three apparently misplaced case in Dodson and Tobler’s data.

 [computing street
 addresses](https://github.com/lindbrook/cholera/blob/master/docs/notes/unstacking.bars.notes.md)